mnie-fallback/MNie.github.io/_posts/2016-11-15-ConfigureGitHubProjectWithFAKE.md

 As we can see.
 We build a CI solution for project in a simple and quick way, by Travis and Fake.
 So you do not have to worry about whether our project "works" properly.
 When someone adds new features to project, or wants to add it.
-In order to further expand the script and writing/firing more advanced things I recommend You to read a fantastic FAKE documentation, which is available here: http://fsharp.github.io/FAKE/gettingstarted.html
+In order to further expand the script and writing/firing more advanced things I recommend You to read a fantastic FAKE documentation, which is available [here](http://fsharp.github.io/FAKE/gettingstarted.html).

 * [repository](https://github.com/MNie/DateSeqGenerator).
 * [green build](https://travis-ci.org/MNie/DateSeqGenerator/builds/174579724).
 * [red build](https://travis-ci.org/MNie/DateSeqGenerator/builds/174566325).